DarshilGajjar/Stroke-Prediction-using-ML/README.md

 - **data/**: This folder contains the dataset files used in this project.
 The dataset is preprocessed and used for training and testing the machine learning models.

-- **scripts/**: This folder contains the Python scripts used for data preprocessing, model training, testing, and evaluation.
+- **scripts/**: This folder contains the Python scripts used for classification tasks.
   - `supervised_classification.py`: Script for implementing supervised classification using Random Forest and AdaBoost algorithms.
   - `unsupervised_classification.py`: Script for exploring unsupervised learning techniques.
 ## Dataset